probmods/ppaml2016/chapters/5-data.md

 ## Exercises

-todo: figure out some exercises
+extend any of these analysis or prediction examples

-## other
+other examples:

-power of ten (planet money)
+- power of ten (planet money)
-mark and recapture
+- mark and recapture